Ingham

 Ingham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified eight projects that could impact the local area.
-Key projects include the North Queensland Bio-Energy Facility in Ingham, Moduline's Ingham Expansion - Factory and Showroom, Atlantic North Ingham, and Residential Activation Fund - Hinchinbrook Housing.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects likely to affect the region.
+Notable initiatives include the North Queensland Bio-Energy Facility in Ingham, Moduline's expansion in Ingham, Atlantic North's project in Ingham, and the Residential Activation Fund for Hinchinbrook Housing.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.